 - Make sure that you are in the First Aid tab, and click Repair Disk in the bottom right corner

-- This will scan your entire hard drive and make any repairs that are necessary
+- This will scan your entire hard drive and make any necessary repairs

 Once you have done this, go through your files and delete any temporary files, cache files or other files that you no longer need.
-If you are not comfortable digging through the file system yourself, there are numerous programs that can do the job for you.
+If you are not comfortable digging through the file system yourself, numerous programs can do the job for you.

 - Go to Applications – Utilities – Activity Monitor